TreadTheDawnGames/HeavensAblaze/README.md

 The damage hologram is sometimes inaccurate.
 Specifically when the supporting wing is destroyed.
 It displays missing body instead of just destroying that part.

+Startfighters jitter uncontrollably on other clients when the pilot rotates quickly.

 <sub>*Friends not included.</sub>